luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

             .type= new VariableRef(this, 'Function')
             return

-check for 'array', e.g.: `var list : array of NameDeclaration`
+check for 'array', e.g.: `var list : array of String`

         if .opt('array','Array')
             .type = 'Array'